rotundasoftware/backbone-courier/README.md

 The following methods may be overridden to customize Backbone.Courier for your environment.
 To override one of the methods, attach your own version of the method to your view objects either before or after calling Backbone.Courier.add().

-### View._getParentView()
+### view._getParentView()

-`View._getParentView()` is an internal method that returns a view's "parent view".
+`view._getParentView()` is an internal method that returns a view's "parent view".
 You may supply your own version of this method on your view objects (which will override the default implementation) if you want to provide a custom means to determine a view's parent.
 The default implementation determines a view's parent by its position in the DOM tree, scanning the tree for the closest parent that has a Backbone view in $( el ).data( "view" ).
 This data value is set on each view's DOM element automatically by Backbone.Courier.

 > Note: The default implementation of '_getParentView' depends on jQuery's or Zepto's `$.parent()` and `$.data()` methods, which is the only dependency on a DOM library or tree in Backbone.Courier.

-### View._getChildViewNamed( childViewName )
+### view._getChildViewNamed( childViewName )

-`View._getChildViewNamed( childViewName )` is an internal method that is used to resolve the child view names optionally supplied in the `source` part of the `onMessages` and `passMessages` hash.
+`view._getChildViewNamed( childViewName )` is an internal method that is used to resolve the child view names optionally supplied in the `source` part of the `onMessages` and `passMessages` hash.
 You may supply your own version of this method on your view objects in order to store child views in a location other than the default `view.subviews[ childViewName ]`.

 ## Dependencies

 * Backbone.js (tested with v0.9.9 and later, untested with earlier versions)
 * jQuery or Zepto.
-You can eliminate this dependency by overriding `View._getParentView()` and providing an alternate means to determine view hierarchy that does not rely on the `$.parent()` and `$.data()` functions.
+You can eliminate this dependency by overriding `view._getParentView()` and providing an alternate means to determine view hierarchy that does not rely on the `$.parent()` and `$.data()` functions.

 ## Change log